-Targets and Protocols for vCLI Host Management Commands
+Targets and Protocols for ESXCLI Host Management Commands

-Most vCLI commands are used to manage or retrieve information about one or more ESXi hosts.
+Most ESXCLI commands are used to manage or retrieve information about one or more ESXi hosts.
 They can target an ESXi host or a vCenter Server system.

-When you target a vCenter Server system, you can use --vihost to specify the ESXi host to run the command against.
-The only exception is svmotion, which you can run against vCenter Server systems, but not against ESXi systems.
+When you target a vCenter Server system, you can use -vihost to specify the ESXi host to run the command against.
+All commands support the HTTP and HTTPS protocols.